Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 locate the root issue.
 View the [logging][logging] wiki for guidance about enabling logging.

 ### Default HTTP Client
 All client libraries by default use the Netty HTTP client.
-Adding the above dependency will automatically configure the client library to use the Netty HTTP client.
+Add the above dependency to automatically configure the client library to use the Netty HTTP client.
 Configuring or changing the HTTP client is detailed in the [HTTP clients wiki][http_clients_wiki].